d1sc0/hellostu.xyz/src/content/posts/(42) Weeknote - Main Character Energy.md

 description: A day-by-day breakdown of the week that was.
 This note covers the period 5th July to 12th July.
 postImage:
   src: '../../assets/post_images/42-main-character-energyFULL.jpg'
-  alt: 'An AI-generated image of a graffiti wall showing a strong male hero character centre frame'
 tags:
   - weeknote
   - work